TRAVEL GUIDE FOR LAKE BLAUSEE, SWITZERLAND

 BLAUSEE WITH KIDS

-- There is no entrance fee for kids under the age of 6 years
+For parents, it might be good to know, that there is no entrance fee for kids under the age of 6 years.

 BLAUSEE WITH DOGS